Fihdi/Eurorack/VCADSR/README.md

 Once the input gate dissapears the current mirror for the release phase discharges the capacitor until 0V.

-MOSFETS are used as AND gates to extract the phases of the circuit and indicated with LEDs
+MOSFETS are used as AND gates to extract the phases of the circuit and indicated with LEDs.

+The PCB is the only 4 layer PCB of my modules because the circuit is quiet big (or I am just terrible at routing), either way I would preferr the board(s) to be 2 layer and THT-only.

 https://www.schmitzbits.de/adsr.html